Charles Arthur Willard

 Charles Arthur Willard (born 1945) is an American argumentation and rhetorical theorist.
-He is a retired Professor and University Scholar at the University of Louisville in Louisville, Kentucky, USA.
+He is a retired Professor and University Scholar at the University of Louisville in Louisville, Kentucky, US.

 Education

 He received his undergraduate degree at the Kansas State Teachers College, Emporia, Kansas.
-He received his master's degree and doctorate at the University of Illinois, Urbana.
+He received his master's degree and doctorate at the University of Illinois Urbana-Champaign, Urbana.

 Academic appointments

-From 1974 to 1982 he was the Director of Forensics at Dartmouth College, Hanover, New Hampshire (USA).
+From 1974 to 1982 he was the Director of Forensics at Dartmouth College, Hanover, New Hampshire (US).
 He has lectured in Austria, Canada, France, Belgium, Germany, Italy, and the Netherlands.
 He has studied at the Netherlands Institute for Advanced Study in the Social Sciences, at Waasner, Holland.
 He has also taught at Slippery Rock State College and the University of Pittsburgh in Pennsylvania.